 Postdoctoral Research Scholar in Modern Tibetan Studies

-WEAI seeks a Postdoctoral Research Scholar who studies Tibet from any of a broad range of disciplines, including anthropology, environmental studies, film studies, gender studies, geography, history, literature, material and visual culture, political science, and religion.
-The Research Scholar will teach one course each semester as well as pursue his or her own research.
+The Weatherhead East Asian Institute invites applications for the role of Postdoctoral Research Scholar in Modern Tibetan Studies for academic year 2023-2024.
+WEAI seeks a Postdoctoral Research Scholar who studies Tibet, specifically Climate and Inner Asia, from any of a broad range of disciplines, including anthropology, environmental studies, geography, history, political science, and religion.
+Early-career scholars working in fields of study in the sciences, such as hydrology and dendrology, and with a focus on the Tibetan Plateau are also encouraged to apply.
+The Research Scholar will teach one course each semester as well as pursue their own research.
 At least one of the two courses will be a seminar in the Research Scholar's area of expertise, directed at advanced undergraduate and M.A. students.
-The Research Scholar will participate in collaborative projects with other Tibetan studies scholars, staff and students, and s/he will be an active participant in day-to-day WEAI programs and events.
+The Research Scholar will participate in collaborative projects with other Tibetan studies scholars, staff and students, and they will be an active participant in day-to-day WEAI programs and events.

-- Preference will be given to candidates who speak and read Tibetan (and write Tibetan at a basic level) in order to conduct research using primary source materials.
+- Preference will be given to candidates who speak and read Tibetan or Chinese in order to conduct research using primary source materials.

-To apply, submit application materials to Sydnei Easley (email@example.com).
+To apply, submit application materials to Susan Anthony ([email protected]).
 Please note that applicants are required to send all files in one email or to upload them to a cloud-based application and send the URL via email for full consideration.
 Faxed or mailed applications will not be considered.